maianh277/Bea-Dictionary-Website/README.md

 * [Setup](#setup)

 ## General info
-This project is ...
+This project is an online resource that provides definitions and other information about words in various languages.
+This type of website can be useful for anyone who wants to learn more about a particular word or for people who need to look up the meaning of words they come across while reading or writing.

 ## Technologies
 Project is created with:
 * Frontend: ReactJS + TailwindCSS
-* Backend: ExpressJS + MySQL
+* Backend: ExpressJS
+* Database: MySQL

 ## Setup
 * For running frontend: